 How to Arrange Your Visit to Shanghai

 Travelers wishing to spend only a short time visiting Shanghai should try to see the essential sights, such as The Bund, the Oriental Pearl TV Tower, and Nanjing Road.
+See our best shanghai tours as follows:

-It might save you some trouble if a visa is not needed.
-For example, you may like to take our 4-Day Shanghai Relaxing Tour to help you truly appreciate the city.
+- 4-Day Shanghai Relaxing Tour to help you truly appreciate the city.